-This low carb Supreme Green Bean Casserole is everything the other one wishes it was: rich, creamy, flavorful and made from wholesome ingredients – oh! and it’s keto & gluten-free!
+This keto Green Bean Casserole reigns supreme!
+It’s everything the other one wishes it was: rich, creamy, flavorful and made from wholesome ingredients – oh! and it’s gluten-free!

 Green bean casserole.
 Is there any side more iconic around the Thanksgiving, Christmas and Easter holidays?
-I don’t think there is.
 Developed in the Campbell’s test kitchen in the 1960’s as an easy side for the home cook, green bean casserole is a side that many people wouldn’t do with out during the holidays.

-Over the years, many variations of green bean casserole have been developed by creative cooks and this version, Green Bean Supreme, is one of my favorites.
+Creative cooks have developed many variations of this famous dish and my low carb recipe for green bean casserole is one of my favorites.
 If you are interested in reading about the history of the green bean casserole read this great NPR article.

 If you do prepare it a day or two ahead make sure to heat it up for about 8 minutes on low power in the microwave before putting in the oven.
 Why?
 This supreme green bean casserole doesn’t cook in the oven but rather heats through to bubbling.
 I absolutely love it and my family does, too!

-- 1 pound green beans, trimmed and cooked to your liking
+- 1 pound fresh green beans* trimmed and cooked to your liking

 - 3 ounces onion, minced